 Memoirs are the hot publishing trend.
 They have become hugely popular in recent years, and frequently top the bestseller charts.
 While not everyone has a novel in them, everyone has a life story to tell.
 But how do you turn yours into a compelling narrative?

 Where does the story begin and end?
 What is it actually about?
 What are the legal issues?
 And how do you write authentically without worrying about hurting people you love?

 Allegra Huston is the author of the bestselling memoir Love Child: A Memoir of Family Lost and Found.
-She runs an annual 5-day residential workshop in memoir writing, and has taught writing courses at the University of Oklahoma, the National University of Ireland, Galway, and the UK’s prestigious Arvon Foundation.
-She is currently developing an online community for people who are exploring writing as a creative pursuit, at imaginativestormwriting.circle.so
+She runs an annual 5-day residential workshop in memoir writing.
+She has also taught writing courses at the University of Oklahoma, the National University of Ireland, Galway, and the UK’s prestigious Arvon Foundation.
+Allegra also runs an online community for creative writers at www.imaginativestorm.com.

 This is your chance to learn how to write a memoir from a bestselling memoirist and writing tutor.
 Benefit from Allegra Huston’s expertise in memoir writing in just 90 minutes.
 Join us for this illuminating masterclass – and learn how to draw a compelling narrative out of the rough material of your life.

 - What memoir is – and what it isn’t

 - Developing a narrative structure – how to choose which aspects of your life story to focus on

 - How to write authentically – without worrying about what people will think!

 - Developing your characters on the page (even if they are real people)